-"I played a lot of sports as a kid - tennis, rugby, swimming and diving - none of which affected my asthma.
+"I played a lot of sports as a child - tennis, rugby, swimming and diving - none of which affected my asthma.
 Then I found basketball, which I felt really passionate about, but it gave me loads of problems with asthma because of the intensity.
 But I loved it and that made me want to work through the problems.

-"Last year I ran two half marathons and didn't once need to use my inhaler.
+"Last year I ran two half marathons and didn't once need to use my reliever inhaler.
 Asthma doesn’t need to hold anyone back.”

 Helping people to exercise with confidence

 “I always encourage people with asthma to find their limits and exercise to them regularly so that we can push back their barriers.
 If someone is new to exercise, the first thing we'll work on is how to deal with an asthma attack - recognising the signs, not panicking, getting breathing under control and using their inhaler correctly.
 Once they're confident in that, we can try more intense exercises and start pushing their barriers!

 "As my clients’ confidence grows, I can see that they’re more in control of their asthma too.
 They’re less anxious and stressed about having an asthma attack.
 Often they genuinely surprise themselves with what they can do and get really into it.
 About 10 years ago I had a guy who wheezed just walking up the stairs into the gym when he first started, but about six months later he completed the Bognor 10k in under an hour!”